 After a wedding in Wales I travelled to Iceland for six days and spent my 26th birthday at the beautiful Blue Lagoon.
 This was an idyllic place to spend my birthday and I had an incredible time exploring Iceland.

 Not long after Iceland I went to Barbados for some fun in the sun and a perfect (and much needed) chance to thaw out.
-It was a super luxury break staying at the Colony Club which is part of the aptly named Elegant Hotels group.
+It was a super luxury break staying at the which is part of the aptly named Elegant Hotels group.
 I was spoilt rotten with upper class flights, incredible food and wine, boat cruises, rum tours, massages on the beach and I even learnt to paddleboard!

 On Friday I’m flying to Venice to join a Celebrity Cruise which will end in Croatia.
 I really love the idea of boarding a boat and walking up in a new destination each morning so I’m really excited!